Fife is filled with charm and hidden gems around every corner. How many have you discovered?

 The world’s smallest working lighthouse sits on the banks of the Firth of Forth in North Queensferry.
 It was built in 1817 by John Rennie.
 One at a time, as it’s very narrow, you can climb to the top and see the lighting system.
 You can even light the lamp and become an honorary Keeper of the Light.
 It was built, along with a similar lighthouse in South Queensferry, to guide ferries safely across the Firth.

-Secret by name this bunker is well known to some and unheard of to others.
+Secret by name, the Secret Bunker is well known to some and unheard of to others.
 What appears to be a completely normal Scottish farmhouse hides a fascinating secret.
 A bunker built to help protect Scotland during the Cold War, in case of a nuclear attack.
 It’s the size of two football pitches and includes dormitories, an RAF command centre and a BBC broadcasting studio.
 It was built to withstand the deadliest of bombs with 2 feet thick concrete walls 100 feet underground.